kzero-xyz/kzero-grant-docs/kzero-pallet-zklogin.md

 - **Offchain Worker**: Automated JWK (JSON Web Key) management
 - **Ephemeral Key Management**: Time-based key expiration for enhanced security
 - **On-chain Verification**: ZK proofs are verified directly on the blockchain
-- **Flexible Transaction Support**: Enables individualized transactions for various use cases
+- **Flexible Transaction Support**: Enables individualized transactions for various use cases, in the test, we use the `pallet-proxy` & `pallet-recovery` to implement the 'Proxy-based Recovery' and 'Social Recovery' for zkLogin Account.
 ---

 ## Architecture